 As we all know, the SM was only sold for 2-3 years in the USA, so by the end of 1973, Irv White’s experiment selling new Citroëns had ended.
 They advertised used SM’s for the next few years and performed maintenance, but SM’s faded away from Irv White’s business pretty quickly.
 Note that at about the same time, Opel pulled out of North America.
 Irv White went back to only selling Buicks.

 Irv White continued to operate his Buick dealership until 1989 when he retired and closed the doors for good.
 The company fixtures, tools, etc. were auctioned off in December of that year.
 This brought to an end one of the last remaining tentacles from Charles S. Howard’s Buick empire that started in 1905.

 Irv White died at the age of 98 in 2016.

 We stumbled across an estate sale notice from Irv White's house and we found this photo.
 It seems that Citroëns must have actually meant something to Irv White since he kept several Citroën models throughout his life.

 While Irv White did not have a long relationship himself with Citroën, he is responsible for launching the career of a lasting and memorable personality in the world of Citroëns.
 Who?
 It was Jerry Hathaway!
 Jerry was hired by Irv White in the mid-1960’s (1965 we believe) as a Buick mechanic.

-It has been reported that Jerry’s main job was performing wheel alignments of Buicks, which as one can imagine, bored him to death.
+It has been reported that Jerry’s main job was performing wheel alignments of Buicks, a job that was probably a bit unsatisfying.
 Then suddenly in 1972, Citroën SM’s started showing up at Irv White Buick.
 Jerry is said to have taken an immediate liking to the SM, while the other mechanics at the dealership were intimidated by its complexity and its general non-Buickness.